ISUgenomics/bioinformatics-workbook/Appendix/GNUparallel/GNU_parallel_examples.md

 However, we can make better use of all the available CPUs by using GNU parallel.
 The anatomy of the function is

 * `parallel` command
-* `-j10` number of jobs or cpus to use for processing
+* `-j10` number of jobs or cpus to use for processing.
+Here we are using 10 cpus.
 * `"command"` in this case `gzip {}` where `{}` is a place holder for substituting a list of files defined after the delimiter
 * ':::' the delimiter
 * `*.tab` the list of files using the `*` operator for any file that ends in tab

+* GNU-parallel/gzip/parallel

 ```
+cd ../parallel
 time parallel -j10 "gzip {}" ::: *.tab

 real    0m6.405s